piyapan/runner-auto/README.md

 Gitlab Runner use docker use to automate register for scale runner
 # Manual Build
 ## Requirements
+* URL (Go to the runners section of Gitlab and grab url  )
+* TOKEN (Go to the runners section of Gitlab and grab registration token )
 * go version v11 up
 * docker-ce (option with use container)
 * gitlab-runner (option with use local)

 # Build
 ## Clone
 ```